Aamir81201/git-tutorial/README.md

 # git-tutorial
-tatvasoft tutorial for git and github
+tatvasoft tutorial for git and github.